• Have your assignments done by seasoned writers. 24/7. Contact us:

 However, if it does not work, talk with your faculty.
 Remember, while copying is not a crime, plagiarism is punishable by universities because it breaks their integrity rules.

-4. It was a mistake
+4. It was a Mistake

 However, the same might not apply when you have copied a lengthy selection or an entire article.